 In simple terms, a dental bridge is a series of artificial teeth.
-It is attached to existing teeth using crowns, or to dental implants.
+A dentist will attach it to existing teeth using crowns or to dental implants.
 A dental bridge may be used to replace one or more missing teeth and can either be removable or fixed.
-Dental bridges can last from five to fifteen years when prepared and maintained properly.
+Dental bridges can last five to fifteen years when properly prepared and maintained.

 Alternative Restorative Procedures:

 Restorative procedures can repair and strengthen a damaged tooth, avoiding the need for a tooth extraction.
-It is always in the best interest of a patient to keep their natural teeth as this also supports a healthy bite.
+It is always in the patient’s best interest to keep their natural teeth as this also supports a healthy bite.

 At Valley Dental Health, we offer restorative dentistry to Baltimore County residents.
 We have extensive post-graduate education in the treatment of complex dental problems.
-Both Dr. Izadi and Dr. Rafat have been selected as Baltimore’s Top Dentists, and volunteer their time to serve on the faculty of the University of Maryland Dental School.
+Dr. Izadi and Dr. Rafat have been selected as Baltimore’s Top Dentists and volunteer their time to serve on the University of Maryland Dental School faculty.

 Restorative dentistry can also replace a tooth that is missing or too damaged to repair.
 Valley Dental Health offers dental implants and dental bridges for patients who have lost a tooth.

-Dental implants: often considered the best long term option for replacing missing teeth, implants function much like a natural tooth.
+Often considered the best long-term option for replacing missing teeth, implants function much like a natural tooth.

 Modern dentistry emphasizes the importance of supporting the health of our natural teeth with preventive care and restorative procedures.